Moondog Matinee is quintessential public radio programming.

 6 PM: American Songcatcher / Nicholas Edward Williams.
 Tracing the roots of American music from its emigrated past to artists playing the songs forward.
 In each show, folk singer-songwriter Nicholas Edward Williams uncovers unique stories and lesser-known facts behind five songs, spanning from centuries ago to those carrying tradition today.
 Then, as folk artists have always done, Williams recreates them.
 From European immigrants, to songs of the South: gospel, ragtime, blues, country, and the folk music derived from it all.
 Hear stories of legends and the underrepresented.
 Here’s to the songs of old, may they live on forever.

 7 PM: The Songbirds Radio Hour / Reed Caldwell.
-This music-and-interview show is recorded in front of a live audience at the Songbirds Guitar & Pop Culture Museum in downtown Chattanooga.
-Each episode will cover a different theme — and how it intertwines with music, from racism and civil rights to the legacy of southern rock, women in punk, regional music history, gender identity and much more.
-This show features regional and national celebrities — from authors and journalists to musicians, producers and others involved in the music industry — in a Q&A-style format, along with music from a regional or national band.
+A music-and-interview show recorded in front of a live audience at the Songbirds Guitar & Pop Culture Museum in downtown Chattanooga.
+Each episode covers a different theme and how it intertwines with music, featuring regional and national celebrities — from authors and journalists to musicians, producers and others involved in the music industry — in a Q&A-style format, along with music from a regional or national band.

 6 PM: Dante's Old South / Clifford Brooks.
 Dante's Old South upends negative stereotypes and highlights the diversity that makes us a people.
 From the same company behind The Blue Mountain Review, a journal of culture, this radio program proves laughter, art and healthy conversation food for the soul.